Frequently asked questions by international applicants about Master's programmes taught in English at the University of Stavanger

 Application Procedure

-No. Applying for a Master's degree at UiS is free.
+No, applying for a Master's degree at UiS is free.

 Log into Søknadsweb to check your application status.

 All international applicants should receive the results of their application within the month of May.
-An email with the result will be sent to the email address you used to register your application on Søknadsweb
+An email with the result will be sent to the email address you used to register your application in Søknadsweb

 No, unfortunately we do not have the capacity to assess your eligibility for admission to the Master's study programme you want to apply to.
 We encourage all prospective students to apply if they believe they fulfill the admission requirements.